 The onion family is well known for its health properties, quite apart from the great taste, particularly a phytochemical known as allicin.
 It's a powerful antioxidant; that means it mops up free radicals and helps prevent cancer.

 Whether it's leeks, garlic, or the common onion, they need to be daily in the healthy diet; add sliced green shallots to your salad and you have the perfect balance of raw and cooked members of the allium family.

-For years we bought onions in vast quantities until I realised that grown in our own organic garden they would provide even more health and we could relish them just the same.
+For years we bought onions in vast quantities until I realised that grown in our own organic garden they would provide even more health benefits and we could relish them just the same.

 Leeks are also rich in another bioflavonoid called kaempferol which has been strongly linked in the journal Medicinal Chemistry for its protection against a host of diseases in including diabetes, osteoporosis and high estrogen.
 Read about it in this short review on the dietary flavonoid kaempferol.

-At this phytochemical foods page you can find out about the many other vital such substances that we should be enjoying if we want to reach a healthy, vital eighty with all our marbles intact.
+At this phytochemical foods page you can find out about the many other vital substances that we should be enjoying daily if we want to reach a healthy, vital eighty with all our marbles intact.

-Growing leeks from seed is actually the way we started.
+Growing leeks from seed is actually the way we got started.
 But if you inadvertently planted them too thickly, then they start to produce pups.
 Taking a clump and splitting them and separating them out is even easier.